Close

 BRS calculator

 Retirement can feel like a long way away, especially if you’ve only just started your military career.
-Still, what you save today will grow significantly by the time you’re ready to retire —even if it’s only a little bit each month.
+Still, what you save today will grow significantly by the time you are ready to retire — even if it is only a little bit each month.

-Try using the Blended Retirement System’s official military pay calculator.
-You may be surprised at how fast tiny contributions today can grow into a fat nest egg of BRS lump-sum retirement payments or steady withdrawals from your Thrift Savings Plan over retirement.
+Try using the Blended Retirement System’s official military pay calculator to understand how much money you may have when you retire.
+You may be surprised at how fast tiny contributions today can grow into a large nest egg from BRS lump-sum retirement payments or steady withdrawals from your Thrift Savings Plan over retirement.

 How to fill out each section of the BRS calculator

-You may need to make a lot of guesses about your future service career while you’re filling out the information for the BRS calculator, and you may not have all the answers.
-Don’t let that stop you.
-The calculator doesn’t give you a guaranteed amount — just an estimate.
+You may need to make a lot of guesses about your future service career while you are filling out the information for the BRS calculator, and you may not have all the answers.
+However, don’t let that stop you.
+The calculator will not provide a guaranteed amount — just an estimate.
 It can automatically fill in answers for you based on common situations for most service members.
 And you can change your responses at any time.

-If you’re using a computer or tablet to access the calculator, you can scroll your cursor over underlined phrases.
+If you are using a computer or tablet to access the calculator, you can move your cursor over underlined phrases.
 A small window will appear with a definition and explanations for pre-filled responses.
 This is not available if you’re using a smartphone.

 Press “Continue” to proceed.